oasis-tcs/odf-tc/README.md

 Finally, you need to **select your Java installation** used by the XHTML XSLT export via the menue: "Tools-->Options...-->Advanced".
 We suggest the long-term-support JDK 11 version, others should work.

+#### LibreOffice ODF Settings
+In the LO menu go to "Tools-->Load & Save" and choose on the right side among "Default File Format and ODF Settings" as "ODF format version" "ODF 1.3".

 ## Background